Expertise

 • Assay performance

-The Risk-based approach classifies biotherapeutics into high, medium, and low-risk categories, it may not be ideal for selecting the NAb assay format.
-For instance, high-risk biotherapeutics like cytokines and growth factors may benefit from cell-based assays, but this approach may not be suitable for all types of biotherapeutics.
+In NAb assay development, selecting the appropriate assay format is crucial for accurately assessing the presence of neutralizing antibodies (NAbs) against biotherapeutics.
+The Risk-based approach classifies biotherapeutics into high, medium, and low-risk categories; it may not be ideal for selecting the NAb analysis format.
+For instance, high-risk biotherapeutics like cytokines and growth factors may benefit from cell-based assays, but this approach may not suit all biotherapeutics.

-Following is the guidance for determination of NAb assay format based of Mechanism of action (MoA):
+Following is the guidance for the determination of the NAb analysis format based on Mechanism of Action (MoA):

 MoA Drug Modality Drug Target Drug-target Interaction Recommended Assay Format

-Agonist Recombinant protein or antibody Cellular receptor Drug binds and activates receptor Cell-based assay as primary choice, non-cell-based assay as an alternative
+Agonist Recombinant protein or antibody Cellular receptor Drug binds and activates receptor The cell based NAb assay is the primary choice.
+Non-cell-based assay as an alternative

 Antagonist Monoclonal Antibody Humoral target Drug binds and inhibits the target Non-Cell based assay